rightkick/Notes/terraform/README.md

 # Terraform Notes

 ## Intention
 These notes are a high level introduction to Terraform taken during my study of the tool.
-It is not meant to be used as a reference since many details are not included here.
+It is not meant to be used as a reference since many details are not included here but it should be still useful for a quick and dirty introduction to get a good feeling and understanding of the tool.

 ## Introduction
 Terraform uses HCL to define infrastructure as code.
 It uses different providers that abstract the interactions with the infrastructure they configure.
 The providers include different resource types that can be used to define the desired state for the target infra.
 Terraform follows an immutable approach and by default it deletes the resources prior to creating a new version of them.

 ## Steps to run Terraform
 - Create `yourfilename.tf` file
+- Optionally validate your configuration file: `terraform validate`
 - Run `terraform init`
 - Review execution plan running `terraform plan`
 - Apply the changes by running `terraform apply`

 ## Configuration
-You can have several .tf files within your root config directory so as to organize your code.
+You can have several `.tf` files within your root config directory so as to organize your code.
 Usually the files are split as follows:
 - `main.tf`
 - `variables.tf`